cocodot

 3. cocodot: One Card Across Small Platforms

 A cocodot US-BIN virtual card can bind to Snapchat, Reddit, Pinterest and more at once.
-You fund the balance with USDT/USDC and spend only what you load.
+You top up the balance and spend only what you load.

 4. Spending Tips